 Performance & cost

-• The actor makes lightweight JSON API calls only -- no browser rendering, no proxy required, no heavy crawling.
+• The actor makes lightweight JSON API calls only -- no browser rendering, no proxy required, no heavy crawling, so platform compute is negligible.

-• Even daily scheduled monitoring of the Ten Most Wanted list costs less than $0.05 per month.
+• Daily scheduled monitoring of the Ten Most Wanted list (10 records/day) costs roughly $0.60 per month in result charges.

 Limitations